-How the Data Hub Works for Updating
+How the Data Hub works for updating

 The Citizen Data Hub also has Data Hub Contexts for updating.
 Life events typically use the same Data Hub Context name for the read and updates that are associated with the same life event.
-The example "CitizenBoughtCar" context describes a set of artifacts for pre-populating a "CitizenBoughtCar" life event script and also a set of artifacts for handling updates to the Citizen's data when the "CitizenBoughtCar" life event script is complete.
+The example CitizenBoughtCar context describes a set of artifacts for prepopulating a CitizenBoughtCar life event script and also a set of artifacts for handling updates to the Citizen's data when the CitizenBoughtCar life event script is complete.

 An update operation for a Citizen Data Hub Context can update multiple individual entities in a single transaction.
-The artifacts that are provided to a Data Hub following a script submission are:
+The following artifacts are provided to a Data Hub following a script submission:

-- A Data Store root entity, which is the root of the data store that was updated by the life events IEG script. - A Difference command, which is an entity that describes how this data store is different from the one that was passed to the IEG script before it was launched.
-In other words it describes how the user has changed the data as a result of executing the life event script.
-These differences are broken down into three basic types: - Creations The user has created a data store entity as a result of running the IEG script - Updates The user has updated an entity as a result of running the IEG script - Removals The user has removed an entity as a result of running the IEG script
+- A Data Store root entity, which is the root of the data store that was updated by the life events IEG script. - A Difference command, which is an entity that describes how this data store is different from the one that was passed to the IEG script before it was started.
+In other words, it describes how the user changed the data by running the life event script.
+These differences are broken down into three basic types: - Creations The user creates a data store entity as a result of running the IEG script. - Updates The user updates an entity as a result of running the IEG script. - Removals The user removes an entity as a result of running the IEG script.

-Of these three, Creations and Updates are the most common.
+Creations and Updates are the most common.
 Allowing users to remove items in life events scripts is generally considered bad practice.
 Standard life events tend to be characterized by a number of Creations whereas Round Tripping life events tend to be a mixture of Creations and Updates.
-The Difference Command is generated automatically by the life event Broker after a life event is submitted.
+The Difference Command is generated automatically by the life event broker after a life event is submitted.

-A Data Hub Context Name.
+· A Data Hub Context Name.

 To turn a Data Hub Update Operation into automatic updates to evidence entities on the Holding Case, specify a Data Hub Update Transform.
-Where there is a requirement to update non-evidence entities, you must develop an Update Processor.
+For requirements to update non-evidence entities, you must develop an Update Processor.
 These Update Processors involve Java code development.

-Writing Transforms for Updating
+Writing transforms for updating

 Update Transforms, like Read Transforms are specified by using a simple XSLT syntax.
 To write Update Transforms, the author must understand both the input XML, and the output Evidence XML format.
-The following examples are built around a "CitizenHavingABaby" life event.
+The following examples are built around a CitizenHavingABaby life event.
 This life event allows the user to report that they are due to have a baby.
 They can enter a number of unborn children to indicate, for example, that they are expecting twins.
 The user can also enter a due date and they can nominate a father for the unborn child.
 The father can be an existing case participant or someone else entirely.
-In the latter case they must enter name, address, Social Security Number etc. This life event is not a "Round Tripping" life event, it is concerned with the creation of new Evidence rather than the update of existing Evidence.
+In the latter case, they must enter information like their name, address, or Social Security Number.
+This life event is not a round-tripping life event, as it creates evidence rather than updates evidence.
 The input to an Update Transform is an XML-based description of the Data Store Difference Command.
-Example difference command XML for the "CitizenHavingABaby" is shown:
+An example difference command XML for the CitizenHavingABaby is shown: